Reserving space at EAL

 - Any group using EAL meeting rooms is required to ensure that their personnel will set up, staff, and break down the event.
 All tables, chairs and equipment should be returned to their original position.
 EAL staff is not available to answer questions for event participants.

-- Limited food and drink served in conjunction with your event is permitted only in Room 224.
-Please consult EAL first if you will serve hot food.
-You must provide your PTA and request cleaning service with DTZ for any events that serve food.
-Please refer to Room 224 for more detailed information.
+- Limited food and drink served in conjunction with your event is permitted only in room 224.
+Due to concerns that the smell of hot food can be disruptive to the staff whose offices sit adjacent to room 224, we ask that you serve cold food only in room 224.
+If you require hot food, please contact EAL first.
+You must provide your PTA and request cleaning service from Custodial Services for any events that serve food.
+Please see below for more detailed information on food/drink policies for room 224.

 - EAL will provide only basic technical support for your event.
 You can request full technical support and any additional equipment required from Events and Labor Services.

-- Key pick-up and return: Only one key will be given out per event for events held in lecture rooms (Room 224, 212, 338).
+- Key pick-up and return: Only one key will be given out per event for events held in lecture rooms (rooms 224, 212, 338).
 The key may be picked up at the circulation desk and must be returned after you open the door.
 Please ask the circulation staff to lock the door after your event.
-Use of the group study rooms (Room 324, 327, and 329) also requires a key, which may be picked up at the circulation desk.
-If not previously reserved, these rooms may also be used for group study on a first-come, first-serve basis.
-Interested groups can inquire at the circulation desk for a key.

 All departments and student groups of Stanford University are eligible to use the facility according to the following priorities: